matklad/macro-dep-test/README.md

 With target-specific dependencies (`target.'cfg()'.dependencies` syntax), Cargo has to assume that each `cfg` _could_ be true, and so it has to conservatively include everything into a lockfile.

+## Important Clarification

+So, does this actually work?
+I don't know!
+I don't think anyone tried this hack at scale, so it might be the case that something breaks HORRIBLY somewhere.
+We won't know without trying though :-) And it seems to work in this little experimient (there's a bunch of `macro-dep-test` and `macro-dep-test-macros` versions published to crates.io, so you could check for yourself )